celer-network/celer-web-sdk/README.md

 The built library will be at `dist/index.js`.

 ## Usage
-Run a Celer Node with
+Run a Celer node with
 ```
 go run $GOCELER/webapi/cmd/main.go -keystore <path-to-keystore-json> -config <path-to-profile-json>
 ```